ABOUT JACK SWENSON

 On the tennis court, Jack competed as a Southwest and National Juniors Tennis Player in the Winter National Championships, USTA Zone Team Championships and World Team Tennis Junior Nationals hosted by Billie Jean King.
 He was the recipient of the USTA Southwest Male Sportsmanship of the Year Award in 2015.
 Jack has also worked as an on-court companion and event volunteer at the Arizona Tennis Special Olympics since 2015.
 Most recently, Jack and his High School Varsity Tennis Team won the 2019 Arizona Division III State Championship.
 Jack was also named the 2019 Men's Regional Singles and Doubles Player of the Year.

 "No one will regret the time dedicated to chess, as it will help in any profession."

 I believe that Chess can help anyone.
-Playing Chess can improve memory and concentration and help you develop the mental grit and confidence to problem solve in all areas of your life -- including daily tasks, school work, tests, sports, and even video games!
+Playing Chess can improve memory and concentration and help you develop the mental grit, patience, and confidence to problem solve in all areas of your life -- including daily tasks, school work, tests, sports, and even video games!